logzio/logzio-azure-blob/README.md

 ## Setting log shipping from Azure
 Option one: Build a new blob storage account and set your log shipping.

-Option two: Set your log shipping for an exiting blob storage.
+Option two: Set your log shipping for an existing blob storage.

 # Option one: